thomasesmith/vw-car-net-api/README.md

 ````

 #### Response
-The response will be simply the expiration datetime of your token.
+The response will be simply the expiration date/time of your token.
 ````
 {
   "value": {